Glory of God Prayer Group, St. Cecilia Parish, Wa Diocese, Ghana - Let Your Light Shine

 Someone referred me to this video when we were discussing about baptism.
 The video claims that water baptism is not required by gentiles for salvation.
 I have analyzed the video and given my thoughts on it.
 I would have loved to post my comments directly on youtube, but comments have been disabled for this video in youtube.
 (Note: the video is about 50MB).
 Enjoy.

 This video has been brilliantly presented, and the person looking at it from the surface might get deceived by his eloquence and the force of his presentation.
-However, let’s go beyond all these and look at the facts.
+However, let’s go beyond these and look at the facts.

 Summary of his point of view